|Color||Fleas vary from dull reddish-brown to dark reddish-brown in color and appear darker after consuming a blood meal.|

 Both humans and pets have adverse reactions to the salivary secretions released by fleas when feeding, ranging from mild irritation and rashes to anemia in extreme cases.
 Flea saliva can cause skin dermatitis in humans, which usually appears on patches of skin as itchy bumps or a rash.
 Pets can also react to flea bites and will commonly develop a flea hypersensitivity or flea-bite dermatitis.
 As a result, animals may develop crusty lesions and may constantly scratch at their skin, often leading to fur loss.

-Perhaps the most serious aspect of a flea infestation is the time and effort it takes to remove.
+Perhaps the most serious aspect of a flea infestation is the time and effort it takes to remove it.
 Dealing with the problem requires treating infected animals, cleaning flea-infested areas, and taking preventative measures to keep the fleas from returning.

 Prevention & Control